 Advocacy on behalf of the creative sector here in the Pikes Peak region is one of the Cultural Office’s primary duties.
 Whether we’re talking to local stakeholders in an informal setting, or making a formal presentation to elected officials or local business leaders, it’s always important to make a strong case for the importance of arts & culture in our community.
-Thanks to the most recent Arts & Economic Prosperity study (AEP4) from 2012, we all have access to impressive statistics that can be used to help make our case for the economic impact of our sector.
-The next study (AEP5) is currently underway, and will report results in June of 2017.
+Thanks to the most current Arts & Economic Prosperity study (AEP5), we all have access to impressive statistics that can be used to help make our case for the economic impact of our sector.

 The Cultural Office works regularly with Colorado Springs-based Citizens Project to include questions about arts & culture in their candidate questionnaires at the local and state levels.
 This effort will help to keep the creative sector on the minds of those running for elected office, and will provide a starting point for future conversations about the important role that arts & culture play in “quality of life” for area residents and in the growth and sustainability of our regional economy.